lablup/backend.ai-docs-webui/docs/vfolder/vfolder.rst

 -------------

-If you have permission to delete the storage folder, you can delete it by clicking the trash can icon in the Control pane.By clicking the icon, it will automatically move the folder to trash bin with notification,
+If you have permission to delete the storage folder, you can delete it by clicking the trash can icon in the Control pane.
+By clicking the icon, it will automatically move the folder to trash bin with notification,

 .. image:: delete_notification.png